-1NDEPENDENT AUDITOR'S REPORT
+INDEPENDENT AUDITOR'S REPORT

-The Board of Trustees

-The Citizens' Oversight Committee

-Mt.
-San Antonio Community College District

-1100 North Grand Avenue

-Walnut, CA 91789
+The Board of Trustees The Citizens' Oversight Committee Mt.
+San Antonio Community College District 1100 North Grand Avenue Walnut, CA 91789

 We have audited, in accordance with auditing standards generally accepted in the United States of America, the basic financial statements of the Mt.
-San Antonio Community College District (the District), as of and for the fiscal year ended June 30, 2011, and have issued our report thereon dated November 14, 2011.
-We have also audited the accompanying Balance Sheet, Statement of Revenues, Expenditures and Change in Fund Balance - Budget and Actual for the Bond Construction Fund of the Mt.
-San Antonio Community College District as of and for the year ended June 30, 2011.
+San Antonio Community College District (the District), as of and for the fiscal year ended June 30, 2012, and have issued our report thereon dated November 16, 2012.
+We have also audited the accompanying Balance Sheet, Statement of Revenues, Expenditures and Change in Fund Balance and Statement of Revenues, Expenditures and Change in Fund Balance - Budget and Actual for the Bond Construction Fund of the Mt.
+San Antonio Community College District as of and for the year ended June 30, 2012.
 These statements are the responsibility of the District's management.
 Our responsibility is to express an opinion on these statements based on our audit.